taugust777/pySCM/README.md

 ![Ocean Mixed Layer Depth Sweeps](images/OML_Sweeps.png)

 Higher ocean mixed layer depths show lower temperature and slr output values.
-This is likely due to the fact that a larger ocean layer depth absorbs more heat and thus keeps the atmopsheric temperature lower.
+This is likely due to the fact that a larger ocean layer depth absorbs more heat and thus keeps the atmospheric temperature lower.

 ## Further Ideas

 1. Include SOx concentrations in the model simulations to examine the cooling rate effect.
-2. Create an annual growth rate that flatlines by the year 2040, simulating net-zero carbon effects, and evaluate how that changes the temperature and slr output.
+2. Create an annual growth rate for the greenhouse gases that decreases and reaches zero by a certain year and evaluate how that changes the temperature and slr output.
 3. Compare output in this model to other standardized simple climate models, such as MAGICC or FaIR

 ## Packages